pass-the-salt/2024/content/english/annual-report/_index.md

 ![speakers experience](/images/report-speakers.png)

-Speakers have globally really appreciated to:
+Speakers have globally really appreciated:
-- come to the event to deliver their talk/WS,
+- coming to the event to deliver their talk/WS,
-- attend others talks and interact during social moments with speakers of their session but also those coming from other communities (low level and reverse, crypto, PKI, network and system...).
+- attending others talks and interact during social moments with speakers of their session but also those coming from other communities (low level and reverse, crypto, PKI, network and system...).

 🎁 The reward bag (with of course, some grams of flower of salt inside 😉) we provided to reward our commited speakers has been really appreciated too!